Best Summer Beach Vacation Planning Tips

 The beaches of Florida’s Historic Coast provide the perfect location for splashing in the surf, riding the waves (yes, lifeguards are present), soaking up the sun, reading that new novel or simply relaxing to the gentle swish of waves caressing the sand.
 And when evening comes, there are dining options both at the beach, in Ponte Vedra and in downtown St. Augustine.

-From the dining room, you can see the sea at South Beach Grill in Crescent Beach or The Reef just north of Vilano Beach.
+From the dining room, you can see the sea at The Reef just north of Vilano Beach.
 Across A1A is dining with a Intracoastal view at Cap’s on the Water – a local favorite – and for real family seafood, Aunt Kate’s is nearby.
 For that funky seaside vibe, try Salt Life or Sunset Grill, both in St. Augustine Beach.
 Want a break from the sand and sun?
 For the kid in all of us, try the Marineland Dolphin Adventure or climb to the top of the St. Augustine Lighthouse for an amazing view.
 An evening stroll down St. Augustine’s pedestrian-only St. George Street with its shops and restaurants is a “must-do.”
 Want to stay dry and have fun during an afternoon rain shower?
 Take the kids indoors to enjoy the interactive exhibits at the St. Augustine Pirate and Treasure Museum or check out the original Ripley’s Believe It Or Not!
 Museum.